Constantin Budescu

-Constantin Valentin Budescu (/ro/; born 19 February 1989) is a Romanian professional footballer who plays as an attacking midfielder or a forward.
+Constantin Valentin Budescu (/ro/; born 19 February 1989) is a Romanian professional footballer who plays as an attacking midfielder or a forward for Liga III club Kids Tâmpa Brașov.

 Budescu began his senior career at Petrolul Ploiești, amassing over 150 appearances throughout the course of six seasons before transferring to rival team Astra Ploiești in 2011.
 With the latter side, which relocated to Giurgiu, he won one Liga I, one Cupa României, and one Supercupa României.
 Since first leaving Astra in 2016, he has had multiple brief spells, of which three abroad with clubs in China and Saudi Arabia.

 Budescu registered his debut for the Romania national team in 2015, at age 26.
 In 2017, he was awarded the Romanian Footballer of the Year trophy by the Gazeta Sporturilor newspaper.

 Club career

 Early career / Petrolul Ploiești

 Budescu was born in Manasia, a commune near Urziceni, Ialomița County.
 At the age of 12, with his first team Rapid Sălciile, he once scored "13 goals in one match".
 In 2007, Budescu made his debut in the Liga II for Petrolul Ploiești while still a junior player.

 He gradually imposed himself as a regular first-team member, which caught the eye of Rapid București, Politehnica Timișoara and FC Brașov.
 In 2009, following the transfer of Laurențiu Marinescu to Unirea Urziceni, Budescu took over his number 10 jersey.